 - Its free service.
 You will be charged for resources it provisions for your application

 - One AWS account can have 100 CF origin access identities at max.

-- Cloudfront origins can be S3 bucket, EC2, webserver in on-premise datacenter
+- Cloudfront origins can be S3 bucket, EC2, webserver in an on-premise datacenter

 - Limits :

 - Req per sec per distribution : 1,00,000

 - Transfer rate per distribution : 40 Gbps